 My upcountry training began in Sanniquellie.
 The town consisted of a few dozen dusty streets with shops that sold canned and fresh foods, cloth and dry goods, as well as “cook shops” (small restaurants), a few bars, several churches, a school and homes.
 The better homes were made of concrete or brick, but the majority were huts of mud and stick construction.
 Incongruously, most shops were owned and run by Lebanese immigrant families, some of whom had been there for generations.
 The Lebanese served as the merchant class of West Africa, though how this came about no one seemed to know for sure.
 Apparently it was in their blood: the Phoenicians of Lebanon were famous as the boat builders and explorers of the ancient Middle East and Africa and had traded, sailed and settled throughout the region.
 In East Africa, Indians served the same function.

 The women worked full-time in the home, tending to the children and the cooking, as well as helping the men with the harvest.
-Like women around the world, their work cycle was ceaseless and daily.
+Like women the world over, their work cycle was ceaseless and daily.

 There was no rural electrification in upcountry Liberia.
 Portable generators provided the few hours of lighting that was needed after dark.
 I didn’t realize how unusual this was until I took a day trip to neighboring Ivory Coast, where, even further from their capital, the roads were paved and electrical wires connected small villages.